 - Utility bills.

-Many buyers discover financial problems weeks after signing the deed.
+Many buyers only discover that there are financial problems weeks after signing the deed.

 Legal prevention is essential here.